Referent:innen

 How to manage API Changes in a Multi-Customer Situation using ASMFs or CEPs

-• Why would you need to file a Change
+• Why would you need to file a change

 • Communication with the customers